 Are you trying to find the best car insurance for Louisiana drivers?
 There are a lot of factors to consider when trying to find cheap car insurance that still provides the best coverage.

 In this guide, we’re going to take an in-depth look at Louisiana car insurance: what’s required, risks specific to driving in the Pelican State, and our recommendations for the best Louisiana car insurance providers.

 Whenever you shop for car insurance, we recommend getting quotes from multiple providers so you can compare coverage and rates.
 In addition to the insurance company you choose, factors such as your age, vehicle make and model, and driving history can affect your premium, so what’s best for your neighbor might not be best for you.

-Use our tool below to start comparing personalized car insurance quotes:
+Use our tool above to start comparing personalized car insurance quotes:

 Cheapest Car Insurance Companies In Louisiana

 According to our rate estimates, Louisiana Farm Bureau is the cheapest car insurance company in the state with an average annual rate of $1,482.
 There are other great cheap car insurance options for Louisiana residents as well, such as USAA, State Farm, and Progressive.

 |Car Insurance Provider||Average Annual Cost Estimate|

 While motorists shouldn’t drive without insurance under any circumstances, the high rate of uninsured drivers in Louisiana may be due to the state’s very high insurance rates.

 In 2018, Louisiana car insurance was the most expensive in the nation, with drivers spending an average of $1,546 per year according to the Insurance Information Institute.
 The nationwide average for the same year was just $1,056.